VSmague/Optimization-of-a-Delivery-Network/README.md

 # ENSAE 1A : programming project

+Through this programming project, we focus on optimizing a transportation network.
+The problem statement is as follows: consider a road network consisting of cities and routes between the cities.
+The objective of the project is to construct a delivery network capable of covering a set of routes between two cities with trucks.
+The difficulty lies in the fact that each route has a minimum power requirement, meaning a truck can only use this route if its power is greater than or equal to the route's minimum power requirement.
+Therefore, we need to determine for each pair of cities if a truck with a given power can find a possible path between these two cities; then, optimize the fleet of trucks to be purchased based on the routes to be covered.

+The road network is represented by an undirected graph G = (V, E).
+The set of vertices V corresponds to the set of cities.
+The set of edges E corresponds to the set of existing routes between two cities.

+We consider a set T of routes, where each route t is a pair of two distinct cities, i.e., t = (v, v0) where v ∈ V, v0 ∈ V. The set T represents the set of city pairs (v, v0) for which we want to have a truck that can transport between v and v0.
+Note that the graph is undirected and we do not distinguish the direction of the route.
+Each route t is also associated with a profit (or utility) ut ≥ 0, which will be earned by the delivery company if route t is covered.

+Finally, the transportation is done by trucks.
+Each truck (denoted as K) has a power p and costs a price c.
+Transport on a route t = (v, v0) in T will be possible if and only if we can find in the graph G a path from v to v0 where the minimum power of each edge is less than or equal to p (i.e., the truck has sufficient power to pass everywhere on the path).
+It is then said that route t can be covered by the truck K considered.

+To best address the problem, which is to maximize a company's profit based on the profit brought by each route and the cost of each truck depending on its power, we proceeded in two main parts: the implementation of algorithms to find the minimum power to travel a route; and the optimization of truck acquisition based on a list of routes associated with a profit.

+## Organization of the repositery

 This repository contains several folders and files:
 - The delivery_network folder contains the main code.
 This is where the Graph class is located.
 - The inputs folder contains datasets (graphs and sets of routes).